Adams-Normandie, Los Angeles: Historic-Cultural Monuments

+Demographics

 2000

 A total of 17,596 residents lived in Adams-Normandie's 0.81 square miles, according to the 2000 U.S. census—averaging 21,948 people per square mile, among the highest population densities in both the city and the county.

 The median age was 26, young for the city and the county, and the percentages of residents aged 11 to 34 were among the county's highest.
 There were 839 families headed by single parents; the rate of 24.4% was considered high for both the city and the county.

 Within the neighborhood, Latinos made up 62.2% of the population, while black people were 24.8%.
 Other ethnicities were white people, 5.6%; Asian, 5.2%; and other, 2.1%.
 Mexico and El Salvador were the most common places of birth for the 46.7% of the residents who were born abroad, considered a high percentage of foreign-born for the city as a whole.